Who Was Crazy Horse? Understanding a Lakota Icon

 The Battle of the Little Bighorn

-The Battle of the Little Bighorn—the Lakota call it the Battle of the Greasy Grass—is the most famous engagement of the Indian Wars and Crazy Horse's greatest military triumph.
+The Battle of the Little Bighorn—the Lakota call it the Battle of the Greasy Grass, referring to the river's Lakota name—is the most famous engagement of the Indian Wars and Crazy Horse's greatest military triumph.
 A massive village of Lakota and Cheyenne people, perhaps 7,000 to 8,000 individuals, was camped along the Little Bighorn River in Montana.
-Custer's Seventh Cavalry, about 600 soldiers, approached on June 25.
+The village stretched for miles along the valley, containing thousands of tipis and tens of thousands of horses.
+Custer's Seventh Cavalry, about 600 soldiers, approached on June 25 after receiving reports of the village's location.

-Custer made catastrophic decisions.
-He divided his forces into three battalions.
-He refused to wait for reinforcements.
-He attacked immediately despite his scouts warning about the village's enormous size.
-He personally led about 210 men in a charge on the village center.
+Custer made catastrophic decisions that would prove fatal.
+He divided his forces into three battalions, a classic military error that allowed his outnumbered forces to be defeated in detail.
+He refused to wait for reinforcements, including Gatling guns that could have provided devastating firepower.
+He attacked immediately despite his Arikara and Crow scouts warning him about the village's enormous size.
+He personally led about 210 men in a charge toward what he believed was the village center, apparently expecting the Lakota to flee rather than fight.

-When Custer's forces attacked, Crazy Horse was reportedly at the far end of the village or in his tipi.
+When Custer's forces attacked, Crazy Horse was reportedly at the far end of the village or in his tipi resting.
 He heard the alarm and gunfire, rallied warriors, and led a counter-attack that helped surround and overwhelm Custer's battalion.
-Accounts describe him riding through the battle, encouraging warriors, and leading coordinated charges.
-Instead of warriors fighting for personal glory, Crazy Horse organized systematic assaults that overwhelmed the outnumbered soldiers.
+Accounts describe him riding through the battle, encouraging warriors, and leading coordinated charges that broke the soldiers' defensive formations.
+Instead of warriors fighting for personal glory, Crazy Horse organized systematic assaults that overwhelmed the outnumbered and surrounded soldiers.
+The battle was over in less than an hour.
 Custer and every soldier in his immediate command were killed.
-The other two battalions, led by Reno and Benteen, survived by taking defensive positions but suffered heavy losses.
+The other two battalions, led by Major Marcus Reno and Captain Frederick Benteen, survived by taking defensive positions on a ridge, but they suffered heavy losses and were besieged until the Lakota withdrew.

-The complete annihilation of a U.S. cavalry command shocked the American public and military.
-It proved that well-led Native forces could decisively defeat U.S. troops in the field.
-But that victory would prove costly.
+The complete annihilation of an entire U.S. cavalry battalion shocked the American public and military establishment.
+It proved that well-led Native forces could decisively defeat U.S. troops in the field when conditions favored them.
+But that victory, while stunning, would prove strategically disastrous for the Lakota.

 Aftermath: Pursuit and Pressure

 The Little Bighorn did not lead to Lakota victory.
-It triggered intensified American determination to crush the "hostiles."
+It triggered intensified American determination to crush the "hostiles" once and for all.
 The press portrayed Custer as a martyred hero and the Lakota as savage enemies requiring extermination.
-The Army poured in more troops.
-The military pursued a strategy of destroying buffalo herds—the foundation of the Lakota economy—and burning camps and food supplies.
+Congress authorized additional military funding.
+The Army poured in more troops, including reinforcements from across the country.
+The military pursued a strategy of total war, destroying buffalo herds—the foundation of the Lakota economy—and burning camps and food supplies wherever they were found.
 Winter campaigns attacked when people were most vulnerable, disregarding the traditional seasonal ceasefires that had governed Plains warfare for generations.

-Crazy Horse spent the following months evading pursuing forces, moving his band constantly, facing increasing hardship as buffalo grew scarce and military pressure mounted.
+Crazy Horse spent the following months evading pursuing forces, moving his band constantly through the winter landscape, facing increasing hardship as buffalo grew scarce and military pressure mounted.
 Other Lakota leaders began surrendering as continuing resistance became unsustainable.
+The bands that had united so effectively after the Little Bighorn began to fragment as hunger, cold, and constant movement took their toll on women, children, and elders.

 Surrender and Death